DHvaicrker/Archiver/README.md

     * Main GUI class manages all screens.
     * Separate classes for each screen (compress, delete, add, etc.).
     * Controller class links GUI and backend logic.
-    * Multi-threading used to prevent GUI blocking and ensure smooth operation. 🧵

 ## 🚀 How to Run